Living Proof Mag

 Applying the solution is almost same

 Spray that solution the entire couch with light mists.
 Allow the surface to air dry.
-Repeat spraying the furniture with the vinegar until you remove the dirt and odour.
+Repeat spraying the furniture with the vinegar until you remove the dirt and odor.

 Other Functional Products